 STRATEGY: sets the synchronization strategy to be used.
 One value is phase delay, where upon seeing FLASHES-TO-RESTART flashes a firefly will reset its clock to the FLASH-LENGTH tick (just after a flash would normally occur).
 This causes the firefly to synchronize with the next flash of the firefly it is responding to.
 The other value is phase advance, where upon seeing FLASHES-TO-RESTART flashes a firefly will reset its clock to zero.
 This causes the firefly to flash immediately.
 Under phase advance, fireflies can only begin to reset their clocks during a window which begins two ticks after they have flashed.
 This assures that flashes do not get stuck in a short cycle where they persistently reset their clocks and stay lit indefinitely.

 SHOW-DARK-FIREFLIES: if switch set to on, non-flashing fireflies are displayed in gray.
 If switch set to off, non-flashing fireflies are colored black and, thus, invisible.

 All settings (except SHOW-DARK-FIREFLIES) must be set before pressing the SETUP button.
 Changes to the sliders (except SHOW-DARK-FIREFLIES) will have no effect on a simulation in progress.

 ## THINGS TO NOTICE

-Using the default settings (number: 1500, cycle-length: 10, flash-length: 1, number-flashes: 1, strategy: "delay"), notice how local clusters of synchronization begin to form.
+Using the default settings (number: 1500, cycle-length: 10, flash-length: 1, number-flashes: 1, flashes-to-reset: 1, strategy: "delay"), notice how local clusters of synchronization begin to form.
 See if you can figure out where each cluster is represented on the plot.
 As the simulation proceeds, try to determine which local cluster will eventually "take over" the population.
 Did this cluster originally have the highest spike on the plot?

 In phase advance simulations, why do the plots generally top off before the peaks reach the entire population?